bkrabach/recipe-executor/ai_context/generated/recipe_executor_code_files.md

       - Shares the current context with the sub-recipe, modifying it as needed with overrides.
       - Validates that the sub-recipe file exists before executing it.
       - Logs the start and completion details of sub-recipe execution.
-      - Uses the existing RecipeExecutor to run the sub-recipe.
+      - Uses the existing Executor to run the sub-recipe.
     """

     def __init__(self, config: dict, logger: Optional[logging.Logger] = None) -> None: